-You want to keep your car looking as sharp as possible, and it is not just because of vanity reasons.
+You want your car to look as sharp as possible, and not just for vanity’s sake.

-In fact, the preservation of the car will determine how slow or fast it reduces its value (just in case you decide to resell it at some point).
+In fact, the preservation of the car will determine how slowly or quickly it reduces its value (just in case you decide to resell).

-It makes sense that you would want to preserve its value since you spent a lot of your hard-earned money to buy it; you would not want it to look like it passed through some monstrous tornado.
-It also assists in creating a positive impression, like when you are picking someone for a date.
+It makes sense that you want to maintain its value since you’ve spent a lot of your hard-earned money to buy it; you don’t want it to look like it’s been hit by a monstrous tornado.
+It also helps to create a positive impression, for example when you pick up someone for a date.

-However, most people become intimidated by the idea of doing their paintwork – mainly because bad paint scares them off.
-However, the good news is that the problem is easy to fix.
-Worse still, is when you are deep into the paint job, only to realize your finished work looks like matte instead of the glossy result you imagined in your mind.
+However, most people are intimidated by the idea of having their paint job done, mainly because bad paint scares them off.
+The good news, however, is that the problem is easy to fix.
+It’s even worse when you delve deep into the paint job, only to find that the finished work looks like a matte finish rather than the shiny result you had in mind.

-Before you start correcting the mistake though, there are a few things you need to know about the paint on your car.
+However, before you start correcting the error, you need to know a few things about the paint of your car.

 What are the types of paint?

-From the beginning of the mass manufacture of cars until the 1980s, car manufacturers were applying a single coat of paint in a single stage.
-This left the car surface fragile, thin, and highly vulnerable to oxidation.
-In the 1980s until the present, things however changed, as they began to apply paint in a two-stage system (applying a base coat, then a clear coat on top).
+From the beginning of mass production of cars until the 1980s, car manufacturers applied a single coat of paint in a single operation.
+This left the car surface fragile, thin, and very susceptible to oxidation.
+However, things changed in the 1980s to the present day when they began to apply paint in a two-step system (applying a base coat, then a clear coat on top).

-Unless you have a car that is really old and more than 40 years old, then chances are your car has a two-point job.
+Unless you have a car that is more than 40 years old, chances are your car has a two-point job.

 Why does paint go bad?

-You know that feeling of getting a new car – so shiny and pleasing to the eye, and you want to drive around the town in excitement because of your shiny new tool.
-However, you do not realize that the sun’s rays are already beginning to wreck havo0c on the beautiful paint job.
+You know the feeling of getting a new car – so shiny and pleasing to the eye, and you want to drive around town excited about your shiny new tool.
+But you don’t realize that the sun’s rays are already beginning to destroy the beautiful paintwork.

-This is because of UV radiation, and it results in greater harm to your paint job in a shorter time than you know.
-If you have the idea of parking your car in the blazing sun, the paint goes through adverse chemical reactions.
-Combine that with pollutants in the environment, and the paint begins to chip off.
+The reason for this is UV radiation, which does more damage to your paintwork in less time than you know.
+When you think of parking your car in the blazing sun, the paint undergoes adverse chemical reactions.
+Combine this with pollutants in the environment and the paint starts to peel off.

-With time, when you neglect to take care of the car, oxidation begins to happen – that is when you begin to see ugly blotches on the surface.
+Over time, if you fail to take care of the car, oxidation begins – that’s when you’ll start to see ugly spots on the surface.

-Using a car cover and washing the car regularly prevents this from happening, and the cover will also prevent dust from entering – one of the major reasons why premature wear and tear happens to the internal components.
+By using a car cover and washing the car regularly, this is prevented and the cover also prevents dust from getting inside the engine; one of the main reasons why the internal components wear out prematurely.

 What about the car paint turning matte?

-In the case of the paint turning matte after some weeks or months, the possible causes could be any of the following:
+If the colour becomes matt after a few weeks or months, the possible causes could be one of the following:

-- The thickness of the clear coat is not enough – if you apply the coat in very thin layers of less than 50 microns or 2 mils, then that will not give your car enough protection.
-In fact, car manufacturers will tell you that if the clear coat is removed by more than 25%, they cannot guarantee that the car will be protected from UV rays.
-The similar rule will apply to the refinish stages – if the spray clear coat is less than 41 microns, the protection is insufficient.
+- The thickness of the clear coat is not sufficient: if you apply the paint in very thin layers of less than 50 microns or 2 mils, it will not give your car sufficient protection.
+In fact, car manufacturers will tell you that they cannot guarantee that the car is protected from UV rays if the clear coat is removed by more than 25%.
+The same rule applies to the refinish: if the spray clear is less than 41 microns, the protection is insufficient.

-- The quality of the clear coat paint is poor – as well as lack of UV absorbers in the chemical ingredients.
+- The quality of the clear coat is poor, as is the lack of UV absorbers in the chemical ingredients.

-- The air supply line has moisture – this is among the most frequent reasons.
-In fact, water or moisture content that is greater than 3% is bad for the system.
-This is because water interferes with the chemical process that leads to the setting of the paint on the car surface, leading to matting.
-Water can increase because of poor filtration and drainage in the air-line system and overworking of the compressor that increases humidity.
+- The air supply line has moisture: this is one of the most common reasons.
+In fact, a water or moisture content of more than 3% is bad for the system.
+This is because water interferes with the chemical process that causes the paint on the vehicle surface to set, resulting in a matt finish.
+Water can multiply due to poor filtration and drainage in the air piping system and compressor overload, which increases the humidity.

-- The paint might have mixed with the hardener in the wrong ratio – the quality, quantity, and compatibility of the hardener will ultimately determine the end result; so ensure the hardener is legitimate if you want a good paint job.
-The hardener issues include using the wrong mix ratio (when in doubt, use mixing and measuring cups), the hardener is too old, the viscosities of the hardener and clear coat are different, and the hardener is too fast.
+- The paint may have mixed with the hardener in the wrong ratio: the quality, quantity, and compatibility of the hardener ultimately determine the final result; so make sure the hardener is legitimate if you want a good paint finish.
+Hardener problems include using the wrong mixing ratio (use mixing and measuring cups when in doubt), the hardener is too old, the viscosities of hardener and clear coat are different, and the hardener is too fast.

-- There is some ambient humidity – once you finish painting, the car must remain in a dry area.
-If placed in an area with high humidity, the clear coat will chip off due to the chemical reaction between the moisture in the air and the hardener.
-In addition, the hardener must be tightly sealed immediately after us to prevent reacting with the humidity.
+- There is some ambient humidity: when you have finished painting, the car must be kept in a dry room.
+If it is in a room with high humidity, the clearcoat will flake off due to the chemical reaction between the humidity and the hardener.
+In addition, the hardener must be sealed tightly immediately after us to prevent a reaction with the air humidity.

-- The flash-off time is too short – you need to have a sufficient time frame between application of the base coat and the clear coat, especially when you are using waterborne paint.
+- The flash-off time is too short: you must have sufficient time between the application of the base coat and the clear coat, especially if you use water-based paint.

-- You applied a basecoat, but it is too thick – this causes the solvent to remain trapped within the film.
-For the job to be great afterward, you need to ensure the basecoat is dry enough to prevent trapping of the solvent inside.
+- You have applied a basecoat, but it is too thick: this causes the solvent to remain trapped in the film.
+To make sure the work is great afterward, you need to make sure that the basecoat is dry enough to prevent the solvent from being trapped inside.

-- The clear coat layer is too thick – leads to much faster matting, particularly when the drying temperature is higher than usual.
+- The clear coat is too thick: this leads to much faster matting, especially if the drying temperature is higher than usual.

-The above are some of the reasons why your car begins to matte after painting.
-While the solutions seem like more trouble than they are worth, it is not as difficult as it seems.
+These are some of the reasons why your car begins to matte after painting.
+Even if the solutions look like more trouble than they are worth, it is not as difficult as it seems.